Najah-lshanableh/GDI-Master-Curriculum/pull_request_template.md

 _Include the Issue#._
 > Fixes issue #...

-_Describe the Purpose of the pull request (what was the problem encountered).
-Include background information and/or links if necessary._
+_Any background context you want to provide?.
+Describe the Purpose of the pull request (what was the problem encountered) also add links if necessary._

+Any background context you want to provide?

 _How does this change address the problem?
 Include a description of the changes made._